loubnabnl/Sign-Segmentation-with-Transformers/README.md

 ## Data and models
 You can download the pretrained models (I3D and MS-TCN) (`models.zip [302MB]`) and data (`data.zip [5.5GB]`) used in the experiments [here](https://drive.google.com/drive/folders/17DaatdfD4GRnLJJ0RX5TcSfHGMxMS0Lm?usp=sharing) or by executing `download/download_*.sh`.
 The unzipped `data/` and `models/` folders should be located on the root directory of the repository (for using the demo downloading the `models` folder is sufficient).

-You can also download our best pretrained ASFormer model weights here : TO DO !
+You can download our best pretrained ASFormer model weights [here](https://drive.google.com/file/d/1WZ3PR05BMbj54SAmK-TsZ1YmfuEH6DxT/view?usp=sharing).

 ### Data: